coldbox-modules/cbelasticsearch/docs/Indices/Templates.md

 # Index Templating

-Index templates provide a way to ensure your indices, upon creation are mapped correctly.
+Index templates provide a way to ensure your indices are mapped correctly upon creation.
 You may control both settings and individual field mappings within your documents.

+{% hint style="info" %}Check out the [Elasticsearch "Index Templates" documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html) for further reading on this subject.{% endhint %}

 ## Component Templates

-In order to map your indices, you must first create a component template which includes your mappings and, optionally, settings for the index.
-You may use the [Mapping Builder](Mapping-Builder.md) create your mappings DSL or provide it in the form of a DSL struct.
+In order to map your indices, you must first create a [component template](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-component-template.html) which includes your mappings and (optionally) settings for the index.
+You may use the [Mapping Builder](Mapping-Builder.md) to create your mapping DSL or provide it in the form of a DSL struct.

 ```js
 var mappings = getInstance( "MappingBuilder@cbelasticsearch" )